BDC Hamburger Icon

 How to file an insurance claim

-1. Determine how to file.
+1. Determine how to file your claim.

-2. Gather the necessary information.
+2. Gather the necessary information and documentation.

 • Contact information for you and others involved